FAQs Folk Seminar 2015

 The daily dance program in 2014 will feature one village (and region) teaching each day.
 The last dance session for each village (region) will be a review session where videotaping will take place.

 We are planning lots of evening social activities for the 2014 Seminar attendees, and the dance hall will be open every evening until 10:00 pm.
 We are currently in the process of finalizing plans for evening activities, so check back here periodically for updates.

 Bank Transfer is the only way to pre-pay for the Seminar, as the Music Academy believes this is the most secure method for pre-payment.
-One of the changes implemented in 2012 was that payment can only be made in Euros.
+Payment can only be made in Euros.

 A Bank Transfer electronically transfers money directly from your bank to the Music Academy's bank account in Bulgaria.
 Bank transfers usually take approximately 3 days to complete.
 To pre-pay by Bank Transfer, your bank will need following information: